Skip to content

 3. If no errors: open http://localhost:5000

-4. Look for the Free Wifi Collection
+4. Look for the Point of interest collection

-5. Browse through the collection
+5. Browse through the items of the collection

 Debugging configuration errors